 - R7 – Elephant Stomps: With the full weight of an elephant, march still in one place, stomping the ground as hard as you can

-Once you finish with the drills, cool down slowly and dynamically, don’t just lay on the ground, but instead, pace around the room.
-As your heartbeat goes back to normal, do some stretches and yoga poses with your child.
+Once you finish with the drills, cool down slowly and dynamically.
+Don’t just lay on the ground, but instead, pace around the room.
+As your heartbeat returns to normal, do some stretches and yoga poses with your child.

 Most importantly, have fun and be creative!
-The animal theme makes for an excellent creative outlet, so make sure to make animal sounds and gestures, possibly even decorate your living room like a jungle to give meaning to the activity.
+The animal theme creates an excellent creative outlet, so make sure to make animal sounds and gestures and possibly even decorate your living room like a jungle to give meaning to the activity.

-Not as efficient as full-body movements, but still pretty helpful in situations where you need to sit still with your kid, like a school meeting, doctor’s office, waiting rooms, etc. Our jaws come equipped with proprioceptors, and we can stimulate them by:
+Although they’re not as efficient as full-body movements, oral-motor activities are still pretty helpful in situations where you need to sit still with your kid, like a school meeting, doctor’s office, waiting rooms, etc. Our jaws come equipped with proprioceptors, and we can stimulate them by:

 - Chewing gum

 - Eating crunchy food, like celery or baby carrots

 - Drinking a very thick milkshake by using a straw